Sosland Director of the Harvard College Writing Program

 Field: English Literature

-Field: Communications Research and Writing
+Field: Communications and Leadership Development

-Margie Zohn has taught communication skills and coached leaders in the academic, corporate and nonprofit sectors for the past 20 years.
+Margie Zohn has taught communication and presentation skills and coached senior leaders in the academic, corporate and nonprofit sectors for the past 20 years.
 She has also written and performed numerous solo shows and acted professionally with Shakespeare & Company, The Lyric Stage, and Anna Deveare Smith's Institute on The Arts and Civic Dialogue.
 Margie earned her B.A. from Brown University and her Ed.M. from the Harvard Graduate School of Education.